Behaviour

 • Asking about what varies: "You seem fine with reading homework but not maths.
 What's different about maths?"

 • Breaking it into parts: "So writing is hard.
-Let's think about the different parts.
-Is thinking of the answer hard?
-Or is remembering it long enough to write it down the hard part?"
+Is thinking of the answer the hard part?
+Or is remembering it long enough to write it down?"

 • Hypothesis testing (critical for children who struggle to articulate): "I'm wondering if the reason it's hard to eat dinner at the table is because the chair is uncomfortable.
 Am I right about that?"

 Step 3: The Invitation.
-You and your child collaborate on a solution that addresses both sets of concerns.
+Collaborate on a solution that addresses both sets of concerns.
 "I wonder if there's a way to [child's concern] and also [adult's concern]?"

-The solution must actually be doable by both of you.
-It must address both concerns, not just yours.
-And every agreement ends with: "Let's try this and check back in a few days to see if it's working."
+The solution must be doable by both of you and must address both concerns.
+Every agreement ends with: "Let's try this and check back in a few days to see if it's working."

 Greene is emphatic: "Don't enter this step with preordained solutions."
 If you already know what answer you want, you're doing disguised Plan A.